krezh/containers/apps/vrising/README.md

 ## RCON <small>- Optional</small>

 To enable RCON edit `ServerHostSettings.json` and paste following lines after `QueryPort`.
-To communicate using RCON protocal use the [RCON CLI](https://github.com/gorcon/rcon-cli) by gorcon.
+To communicate using RCON protocol use the [RCON CLI](https://github.com/gorcon/rcon-cli) by gorcon.

 ```json
 "Rcon": {